Using DirectQuery in Power BI

 |Data is very large||If the data is very large, then it certainly would not be feasible to import it all.
 DirectQuery, by contrast, requires no large transfer of data, as it is queried in place.

-However, large data might also imply that the performance of the queries against that underlying source are too slow (as discussed in Implications of using DirectQuery section, later in this article).
+However, large data might also imply that the performance of the queries against that underlying source is too slow (as discussed in Implications of using DirectQuery section, later in this article).
 And of course it is not always necessary to import the full detailed data.
 Instead the data can be pre-aggregated during import (and Query Editor makes it easy to do exactly this).
 In the extreme, it would be possible to import exactly the aggregate data needed for each visual.
 So while DirectQuery is the simplest approach to large data, you should always keep in mind that importing aggregate data might offer a solution if the underlying source is too slow.

 |Security rules are defined in the underlying source||When the data is imported, Power BI will connect to the data source using the current user's credentials (from Power BI Desktop), or the credentials defined as part of configuring scheduled refresh (from the Power BI service).
 Thus, in publishing and sharing such a report, care must be taken to only share with users allowed to see the same data, or to define Row Level Security as part of the dataset.